 Finally we need to create user accounts to secure and access admin/manager pages.
 Edit conf/tomcat-users.xml file in your editor and paste inside <tomcat-users> </tomcat-users> tags.

 <!-- user manager can access only manager section --><role rolename=" manager-gui" /> <user username=" manager" password=" _SECRET_PASSWORD_" roles=" manager-gui" /> <!-- user admin can access manager and admin section both --><role rolename=" admin-gui" /> <user username=" admin" password=" _SECRET_PASSWORD_" roles=" manager-gui,admin-gui" />

 Finally if you feel that there are no need of Tomcat in your system, You can simply stop it using below command from tomcat home directory.

 I hope above steps will help you to set up Tomcat 7 on your server.
 Read our next article to Install Tomcat 7 on Ubuntu.
-Apache also has released Tomcat 8 (Beta) version, To install this beta release read article Install Tomcat 8 (Beta) in LInux
+Tomcat 8 stable release is also available to download.
+Read our next article article to Install Tomcat 8 in Linux